Sign Up for a Free Account

 • The four presentations manifest pigmentary and auditory deficits that can be identified at birth but require specific investigations and confirmation to enable early intervention and prevent further complications.

 • Genetic defects have been identified in this hereditary condition in all four phenotypes.
-Consanguinity is frequent.
+Consanguinity is frequent in some countries.

 • In some instances early abdominal surgery is required, as in Waardenburg syndrome type IV with aganglionic megacolon.